CsabaDu/CsabaDu.DynamicTestData/README.md

 ## Features

-- Comprehensive support for various data types used in testing.
+- Comprehensive support for various types used in testing.
 - Easy integration with your existing test frameworks.
 - Utilities for generating test data in two ways for dynamic data-driven tests.
 - Extendable to support further details or other modes of assertions.